Influencers or Superfans: Which Has More Power?

 So there you have it.
 Although the low tier influencers continue to carry credibility, there’s growing power behind the Superfans.
 If you proactively monitor those Superfan opportunities, you may find this approach works better for you and your brand.
 Meanwhile, using influencers can effectively act as supplemental pulses supporting a campaign.

-Denisse is a Senior Social Strategist at Camp + King in San Francisco leading social for clients like Papa John’s and Energizer.
+Denisse is an Associate Director of Social Strategy at Camp + King in San Francisco where she’s lead social for clients like Papa Johns, Four Roses Bourbon, and Energizer.
 Working in social media since the early days of Vine, she loves exploring the intersectionality of social as a conduit to creativity, community, action, and storytelling while embedding a diverse perspective.